LATHIKESH/Webpagelogin/README.md

 # Webpagelogin
-You can get an idea about the creation of normal login and signup page
+You can get an idea about the creation of normal login and signup page//give the text in effective maner
 ## Tool
 I have use an Visual Studio Code Simultion tool to execute and edit the documents
 ## Login page